kitsonk/kview/docs/CONTRIBUTING.md

 repository and cloning it locally is recommended for making changes.

-`kview` is built using [Fresh](https://fresh.deno.dev) and leverages Fresh's support for (twind)(https://twind.dev/) which provides support for Tailwind for styling purposes.
+`kview` is built using [Fresh](https://fresh.deno.dev) and leverages Fresh's support for [Tailwind](https://tailwindcss.com/) for styling purposes.

 Once your change is made, submit it as a pull request.
 The automated CI will do initial checks and your PR will be reviewed.
 Expect feedback on your PR, or even